Orange066/EndmemberNet/README.md

 ## Software

 We provide the software in the 'software' directory.
 Please download the finetuned models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) , the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692) or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet and software from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model).
-Then, you can 'tar -xzvf' the file and put the folder in the root directory of EndmemberNet.
+Then, you can unzip the file and put the folder in the root directory of EndmemberNet.

 ```
 camera/